China buys 50 Airbus jets during Merkel visit

 “In the current economic environment every deal is a good deal.
 What counts is: aviation is and remains a growth industry, with Asia and China being significant drivers,” a company spokesman said.

-Officials said Airbus and Chinese authorities had also reached a $1.6 billion framework deal to extend an Airbus A320 assembly line at Tianjin near Beijing.
+Officials said Airbus and Chinese authorities had also signed a $1.6 billion framework deal to extend an Airbus A320 assembly line at Tianjin near Beijing.

-Diplomats said France, where Airbus is based, would be keen to oversee the sale of more aircraft to China during a visit by President Francois Hollande penciled in for later this year.

-Airbus estimates China will need 4,270 new passenger and cargo aircraft in the next 20 years, dominated by narrow-body aircraft like the A320 or its U.S. rival Boeing’s (BA.N) 737.

-Such short-range jets have been spared any fallout from the row between China and the European Union over airline emissions as China seeks to keep pace with domestic demand and develop the skills required for its own fledgling aircraft industry.
+Short-range aircraft such as the A320 have been spared any fallout from a recent row between China and the European Union over airline emissions as China seeks to meet domestic demand and promote skills required for its own fledgling aircraft industry.

 China continues however to block the purchase of some 35 larger Airbus aircraft to protest against EU plans to enforce a carbon reduction scheme that opposing nations deem unfair.

+Airbus has a 48 percent market share against Boeing in China, with the world’s second largest economy making up 20 percent of its worldwide deliveries.

+Airbus estimates China will need 4,270 new passenger and cargo aircraft in the next 20 years, dominated by narrow body aircraft like the A320 or its U.S. rival Boeing’s (BA.N) 737.

-China aims to enter the jet market with its 150-seat Comac C919 jetliner from 2016, but is expected to remain a significant importer of Western aircraft for decades.
+China aims to enter the jet market’s largest segment with its Comac C919 jetliner from 2016, but is expected to remain a significant importer of Western aircraft for decades.

-Europe’s Airbus currently has a 48 percent market share against Boeing in China, with the world’s second-largest economy making up 20 percent of its worldwide deliveries.

-Despite the Chinese deal and a Philippines order earlier this week, Airbus lags Boeing in sales so far this year and is expected to slip from the top of the industry’s rankings as Boeing enjoys a resurgence following industrial delays.
+Despite the Chinese deal and a Philippines order earlier this week, Airbus lags Boeing in sales so far this year and is expected to lose its place at the top of the industry’s rankings as Boeing enjoys a resurgence following industrial delays.

-Additional reporting by Tim Hepher and Fiona Li; Editing by Erica Billingham
+Additional reporting by Tim Hepher and Fiona Li; Editing by Jeremy Laurence